hanruizhang/Pathway-Network-Analysis/index.md

 * [g:SNPense](https://biit.cs.ut.ee/gprofiler/snpense): Map human SNPs to genes

 ### 3.2 [GSEA](http://software.broadinstitute.org/gsea/index.jsp): Use all genes with fold change and p-value (recommended)
+Answers the question: Are any pathways (gene sets) ranked surprisingly high or low in ,y ranked list of genes?
+Statistical test: GSEA, Wilcoxon rank sum test etc.

 * Download the GSEA desktop app by clicking [here](http://software.broadinstitute.org/gsea/index.jsp) and then "Download".
 Login with your email and choose the Mac vs Windows version appropriate.
 * GSEA analysis needs two files
 	* A rank file (.rnk): using the codes below (and modify as needed) to generate a txt file then add ".rnk" to the end of the file name.
 The [DESeq2 vignettes](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#altshrink) has described shrinkage methods provided by DESeq2 are good for ranking genes by “effect size”, that is the log2 fold change (LFC) across groups, or associated with an interaction term.
 It is useful to contrast ranking by effect size with ranking by a p-value or adjusted p-value associated with a null hypothesis: while increasing the number of samples will tend to decrease the associated p-value for a gene that is differentially expressed, the estimated effect size or LFC becomes more precise.
 Also, a gene can have a small p-value although the change in expression is not great, as long as the standard error associated with the estimated LFC is small.